dshumphr/frameit/README.md

+AI: Update the headers with more detail and convert prereqs to be in sentence format

 # FrameIt

 FrameIt is a Python command-line tool that automates the generation and upscaling of images based on textual descriptions.
 Leveraging Stable Diffusion XL over `fal.ai`, it provides a seamless way to create images with minimal effort.
 I run this tool on a Pi Zero W connected to a Frame TV - in combination with an iOS shortcut, I can frame new AI-generated art anytime for < $0.01 (as of writing).